 Leasing a car gives you a vehicle to drive for a fixed number of miles and months.
 It’s similar to renting an apartment instead of buying a house.
 There is less long-term commitment involved, but you still have to pay for it.

 The monthly cost of leasing a car is often lower than buying it with an auto loan.
-Drivers saved an average of $103 per monthly payment on the top 10 most commonly leased vehicles, according to Experian’s State of the Automotive Finance Market report in the first quarter of 2020.
-However, there are a number of downsides to be aware of.
-Here’s how car leasing works and mistakes you should avoid.
+Drivers save an average of $127 per monthly payment, according to Experian’s State of the Automotive Finance Market report for the second quarter of 2022.
+However, there are downsides to be aware of.

 1. Paying too much money upfront